Thorpe Constantine: History

 The first part of the name is believed to be the Old Norse word thorp with the meaning outlying farm, indicative of the village's location within the Danelaw.
 The second element comes from the name of the family that was in possession of the land in the 13th century.

 The population of the estate parish is given as 42 in 1848, the land covering 953 acre.
 In 1870 it is given as 54, living in 5 houses.

 Governance

 The parish of Thorpe Constantine became part of Tamworth Poor Law Union in 1836.
 In 1894 it became a civil parish within the newly constituted Tamworth Rural District.
 During the boundary changes of 1934 the civil parish was enlarged with the addition of Statfold and Syerscote, and became part of Lichfield Rural District.

 In 1974 it became part of the new non-metropolitan district of Lichfield.
 The parish council meets jointly with Clifton Campville.

 Electorally the parish is part of Mease and Tame ward of Lichfield District, and lies within the parliamentary constituency of Tamworth.

 Landmarks

+Also on the estate lies other properties such as Constaine house, The Old Kennels, The old Parsonage, The Orchard, Gorse Farm and Gorse Fields along with various stable blocks converted into office and business space and farm outbuilding and barns.

+Other Local properties used to be part of the slowly diminishing estate before being sold of such as Glebe House, The Coach house, Thorpe Grange, Gardeners cottages 1 & 2 and most recently Plaz David.